Nurlan199206/ansible-lemp/README.md

-# nginx-php-fpm installation on CentOS 6/7.
+# nginx-php-fpm installation on CentOS 6/7 or Ubuntu 18.04/Debian9

+You need minimum 1GB RAM for succesfully run playbook.

 Software version.